-Dr. Peter Opie is Assistant Professor of cello at Ball State University and cellist of the American Piano Trio.
-He has performed widely as a soloist and chamber musician in Europe, Asia, and the United States.
+Peter Opie is Associate Professor of Cello at Ball State University and cellist of the American Piano Trio.
+He has performed widely as a soloist, chamber musician, and orchestral player in Europe, Asia, South America, and the United States.

-Recent concerto performances include works by Beethoven, Brahms, Elgar, Haydn, and Vivaldi with the Daegu Melos Ensemble in Korea, and the Provintsia Chamber Orchestra in Russia.
-This season he will be appearing with the Muncie Symphony, Marion Philharmonic, and Lake Charles Symphony Orchestra.
+Recent concerto performances include works by Beethoven, Brahms, Elgar, Haydn, and Vivaldi with the Daegu Melos Ensemble in Korea, the Provintsia Chamber Orchestra in Russia, the Muncie Symphony Orchestra, Marion Philharmonic Orchestra, and Lake Charles Symphony Orchestra.

-With the American Piano Trio he has performed at the Interlochen Arts Academy in Michigan, Oxford University, Yonsei University, Canterbury Christ Church University, Anglia Ruskin University, the Great Philharmonic Hall in Minsk, Chunma Arts Center in Daegu, and in Russia as a guest artist at the “Eighth International Conservatoire Week” at the St. Petersburg Conservatory.
+With the American Piano Trio he has performed at the Interlochen Arts Academy in Michigan, Oxford University, Yonsei University, Canterbury Christ Church University, Anglia Ruskin University, the Great Philharmonic Hall in Minsk, Belarus, Chunma Arts Center in Daegu, Korea, and in Russia as a guest artist at the “Eighth International Conservatoire Week” at the St. Petersburg Conservatory.
 He has also performed chamber music with Ida Kavafian, Paul Kantor, members of the Cleveland Orchestra, Cincinnati Symphony Orchestra, Atlanta Symphony Orchestra, the Chester String Quartet, and at the Tolyatti International Chamber Music Festival.

-His experience as an orchestral player includes working regularly with the Detroit Symphony and Indianapolis Chamber Orchestras, and he spent a summer as a fellow at the Tanglewood Music Festival, where he performed with the Boston Symphony Orchestra.
-He holds degrees from the Guildhall School of Music & Drama in London, the Cleveland Institute of Music, and a doctorate from the University of Michigan.
+He holds degrees from the Guildhall School of Music & Drama in London (BM), the Cleveland Institute of Music (MM), and the University of Michigan (DMA).
 His principal teachers have included Richard Aaron, Anthony Elliott, Oleg Kogan, and Raphael Sommer.
 Further private studies were with Eleanore Schoenfeld and Marc Coppey.